kayranfatih/awesome-iot-and-hardware-security/readme.md

 - [Pico Oscilloscope](https://www.picotech.com/products/oscilloscope) - PC Oscilloscopes: the modern alternative to the traditional benchtop oscilloscope

 ### SDR
+- [GNURadio](https://github.com/gnuradio/gnuradio) - GNU Radio is a free & open-source software development toolkit that provides signal processing blocks to implement software radios.
+It can be used with readily-available, low-cost external RF hardware to create software-defined radios, or without hardware in a simulation-like environment
 - [RTL-SDR](https://www.rtl-sdr.com/) - The RTL-SDR is an ultra cheap software defined radio based on DVB-T TV tuners with RTL2832U chips.
 The RTL-SDR can be used as a wide band radio scanner.
 It may interest ham radio enthusiasts, hardware hackers, tinkerers and anyone interested in RF
 - [HackRF One](https://greatscottgadgets.com/hackrf/one/) - HackRF One from Great Scott Gadgets is a Software Defined Radio peripheral capable of transmission or reception of radio signals from 1 MHz to 6 GHz.
 Designed to enable test and development of modern and next generation radio technologies, HackRF One is an open source hardware platform that can be used as a USB peripheral or programmed for stand-alone operation
 - [BladeRF](https://www.nuand.com/bladerf-1/) - bladeRF is a Software Defined Radio (SDR) platform designed to enable a community of hobbyists, and professionals to explore and experiment with the multidisciplinary facets of RF communication